Mattza/postkodAiLab/labinstructions.md

 * Go to [http://localhost:5678/](http://localhost:5678/)
 * Click **Create Workflow**
 * Add a trigger node **“On Chat Messages”** — no additional configuration is needed at this stage
+* Click the plus next to **AI Agent Memory** and add a **“Simple Memory”** node

+This gives your agent short-term memory to keep track of context between messages.

 # Create the AI Agent